frh2020/kaggle/titanic/README.md

 # kaggle_titanic

-N-models jupyter notebook, kaggle-titanic-ens-n-models.ipynb, demostrates how to train 10 different machine learning models from sklearn to predict for titanic data.
+N-models jupyter notebook, kaggle-titanic-ens-n-models.ipynb, demostrates how to train 10 different machine learning models from scikit-learn to predict for titanic data.

 Ensemble method, soft voting and stacking are also impletmented to compare to those models